jlastro/jlastro.github.io-10/_pages/home.md

 </div>

-Unravelling the mysteries of SMBHs and their relationship with galaxies is a major mission in extragalactic astronomy.
-How do SMBH influence galaxy formation and evolution?
-What are the mechanisms behind their growth and interactions with surrounding matter?
-Addressing these questions requires a complete census of the active galactic nuclei (AGN) and galaxies with the reasonable constraints on their properties.
-However, the existence of large amount of dust makes many systems obscured and greatly complicates the interpretations of the observed properties.

 Unlike many astronomers who have been annoyed by dust, I take advantage of its IR emission to search and characterize AGN and their host systems with the combination of various data and techniques across the electromagnetic spectrum.